vukics/cppqed/doc/rationalesMisc.rst

 * Transposition of ``blitz::Array`` only permutes strides, does not touch storage, as we very well know.
 What is maybe not so clear is that *this remains the case after deep copying as well*, since also in this case the strides are just copied so that the result does not have obvious ordering.
 The way to go is to first create an array with the desired ordering and then assign to it from the original array.

-  This means that naive uses of :func:`~blitzplusplus::binaryArray` (and hence direct products --- coming back to an Array from a :type:`linalg::CMatrix`\ ???), ``Blitz2FLENS`` can produce very severe bugs.
-First of all, exceptional checks should be added to these routines.
-Basically, forms like

-  1 3 2 0 | 5 7 6 4

-  should behave as expected for RANK=4.

   A more general solution would be to implement an Array class, which is *noncopyable* and inherits publicly from blitz::Array.
 Then in "copy-like" constructors and transposition, one must in each and every case specify whether deep or shallow semantics is meant.
 In this case, since no real copy constructor is available, one should resort to another way to return these arrays from functions: A straightforward solution is to return the underlying ``blitz::Array``, and reconstruct the Array from this.
 It should also provide something like a "cloning" member, which allows for dressing up a chunk of memory with the very same Array interface, with the correct storage layout, etc. Clearly, This new Array class obsolesces :class:`blitzplusplus::TinyOfArrays`.
 The difficulty is the construction, of course, as ``blitz::Array`` has an immense number of constructors.

 * Passing ``dcomp`` by reference is slightly faster if no optimizaton is used, but if the function is ``inline``\ d, there is no difference.